 The Greek shipping magnate, Aristotle Onassis died in the American Hospital in Paris on Saturday (15 March) from bronchial pneumonia.

-The Greek shipping magnate, Aristotle Onassis died in the American Hospital in Paris on Saturday (15 March) from bronchial pneumonia.
+Background: The Greek shipping magnate, Aristotle Onassis died in the American Hospital in Paris on Saturday (15 March) from bronchial pneumonia.
 He was 69.

 Doctors said they could not control a pulmonary infection Mr. Onassis contracted since an operation to remove his gall bladder early last month.